Lower School

 Experiential Learning That Builds a Solid Academic Foundation

-Attitudes about learning are developed early on, which is why there is significant emphasis on enriching, hands-on learning experiences in the Lower School.
-As students learn by doing, they develop evergreen skills such as creativity, communication, critical thinking, problem-solving, and collaboration.
+At The Adelson School, attitudes about learning are shaped early, which is why the Lower School emphasizes hands-on, enriching experiences.
+Students learn by doing, developing lifelong skills such as creativity, communication, critical thinking, problem-solving, and collaboration.

 - Mathematics